richardhendricksen/gatling-docker-on-aws/README.md

 `docker build -t gatling-runner .`

 ### Test docker image locally:
-Use docker volume to add your AWS credentials that has permission to write to the S3 bucket:
+Use docker volume to add your AWS credentials that has permission to write to the S3 bucket.
+You can also optionally provide the AWS profile:
 `docker run --rm -v ${HOME}/.aws/credentials:/root/.aws/credentials:ro gatling-runner -r <bucketname> [-p <profile]`

 ### Push docker image to Amazon ECR: